Italian breakfast can be a confusing experience if you are a first-time visitor to Italy.

 The peasants, instead, would start the day by eating for energy – slices of polenta, some beans, dry bread dipped in milk, the leftovers from the evening’s meal, and even coffee fortified with wine.

 To this day, you can see large bags of biscuits sold in Italian supermarkets.
-You can click here to see what they look like and what their brand names are.
+There are many different varieties.

 6. Bars Serve Breakfast in Italy